bmwcarit/joynr/wiki/jee.md

 obtain a reference to a proxy of the business interface, and call the relevant methods on it.

-The service locator utility offers methods for obtaining service proxies for the most common use cases, along with a proxy builder for specifying the meta data to use in building the proxy in a fluent API style.
-See the stateless async section below for an example of how the builder is used.
+The service locator utility offers a proxy builder for specifying the meta data to use in building the proxy in a fluent API style.

 For example, if we wanted to call the `MyService` provider as implemented in the above example: